LongViewCommons/longview-commons/README.md

 ## Our First Question

+Read and respond to [our first public question](FIRST-QUESTION.md):

 > What system in your life do you depend on but do not truly control?

 It could involve: